s-vvardenfell/QuinoaCache/README.md

 # Adipiscing <br>
-Redis server with grpc API for Quinoa project
+Redis server with grpc API for Quinoa project<br>
+Use `gen.sh` to generate grpc-code from proto/service.proto

 Config example:<br>
 ```yaml